grannycart/grannycart.github.io/documentation/old-draft-site-breakout-plan.md

 	* A section for ideas that are more baked than germs, but still half-baked
 	* germs might go in the repo, but are left off github pages
 	* After getting vetted to some degree they can go up half-finished in the development section
+* mortrye.grannycart.net
+	* Maybe Mort Rye is my cantankerous conspiracy-raising alter ego?
+	* Include:
+		* UFOs
+		* Design Is Evil
+		* the crazier germs
+		* anything that turns into a rant

 ----------------------------------------